 Homeowners are increasingly turning to permeable concrete for their driveways and residential roads.
 This not only prevents runoff but also reduces the risk of flooding in residential areas.

-Sidewalks made from this concrete offer a pedestrian-friendly surface while efficiently managing rainwater, minimizing puddles and slippery conditions.
+Sidewalks made from this concrete offer a pedestrian-friendly surface while efficiently managing rainwater, and minimizing puddles and slippery conditions.

 Permeable concrete parking lots are gaining popularity for their eco-friendly approach.
 They reduce the risk of surface water runoff and help recharge groundwater.